gep13/gep13/input/blog/hotmail-exchange-activesync.md

 Title: Hotmail Exchange ActiveSync
 Published: 12/9/2010
 Tags:
-- General
+- general
-- Microsoft
+- microsoft
-- Outlook
+- outlook
-- Windows Mobile
+- windows mobile
 ---

 For a while now, I have been trying to find a way to become more organized.
 I tend to use Outlook on my work computer as the central hub of all my information, from tasks, to mail, to contacts, to my calendar.
 With that in place, I then synchronized all of this information to my phone using an ActiveSync connection to my works Exchange Server.